elliottslaughter/task-bench-paper/ppopp20_reviews/rebuttal.md

-reviewers have noted, our evaluation is already extremely comprehensive), it is entirely possible (and even easy, relatively speaking) to design patterns and kernels that do reflect actual mini- or full-size applications in Task Bench.
+reviewers have noted, our evaluation is already extremely comprehensive), it is entirely possible (and even easy, relatively speaking) to design patterns and kernels that do reflect actual mini- or full-size applications in Task Bench (and e.g. switch between multiple patterns over time as the application moves between different phases of computation).

 We believe Task Bench compares very favorably with other benchmarks in terms of the number of programming system features and behaviors that it is capable of exploring.
 Certainly, compared to any benchmark which is widely implemented, Task Bench provides massively more expressiveness and configurability.
-Task Bench provides even more implementations than the most widely implemented benchmark that we are aware of.
+Compared to those most widely implemented benchmarks, Task Bench provides even more implementations thanks to its ease of porting to new systems.
 And in terms of the depth of analysis that can be performed, the only benchmarks that provides substantially more visibility into system-specific performance behaviors are themselves system-specific.